Truck · specs & buyer's guide

 No roadworthy, visible chassis rust or a set of tired tyres all get quoted straight off the price — buyers total the driveway-ready cost first.

-Compare equipment finance →HeavyBook may receive a fee if you proceed with a broker we refer you to.
+Estimate repayments →HeavyBook may receive a fee if you proceed with a broker we refer you to.

 Bought or sold a Kenworth T359?

 Tell us what it went for — sixty seconds, anonymous.
-Every submission sharpens this guide for the next buyer.
+Every submission is reviewed as potential evidence for a future verified range.

-Add your price →Watch T359 prices
+Add this machine’s price →Watch T359 prices

 Pre-purchase inspection checklist

 The checks that separate a good buy from a money pit — chassis rust, driveline, body condition, tyres and service history.
+Requests are reviewed and emailed manually.